FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 5.rst

 .. vim: syntax=rst

-CHAPTER 5: OUTPUT FILES AND OPTIONS
+Chapter 5: Output Files and Options
 ===================================

-5.1 Basic guidelines for using output files.
+Basic guidelines for using output files.
 --------------------------------------------

 During the flood simulation, the user has two choices for viewing the model flood progression: